SaumoPal97/jekyll-now/_posts/2018-5-20-GSoC Progress.md

 title: GSoC'18 Progress
 ---

-This will contain the timeline and my progress through it to ensure I am on track.
+This will contain the timeline of my proposed work and my progress through it to ensure that I am on track.

 ## Community Bonding Period
 * Familiarising myself with the following papers